JamieMJohns/Combine-image-files-into-single-pdf-python-/README.md

      most .png files seem to cause error with function "img2pdf.convert" ,seemingly, due to alpha channel of png (a work around is yet to be made)

-An additional file was intended to added to the repository;
+An additional file was intended to be added to the repository;
-        >> "write_images_to_pdf.py" converted (frozen) into a standalone .exe , along with code's dependencies, however due the module 'img2pdf' , the resulting .exe has a file size larger than 200mb;
+        >> "write_images_to_pdf.py",and dependencies, converted (frozen) into a standalone .exe, however, due to the
+                    python module 'img2pdf' , the resulting .exe has a file size larger than 200mb;
                         [too large to upload to github (the limit is 25mb)] a workaround is yet to be made for reducing the filesize.

-                    The code "write_images_to_pdf.py" is exact code that I have converted to .exe for personal usage (such that the code can be run anytime without opening/installing a Python IDE).
+                    The code "write_images_to_pdf.py" is the exact code that I have converted to an .exe for personal usage (such that the code can be run anytime without opening/installing a Python IDE).

                    As noted, earlier in the readme, pyinstaller is the module that I use for converting the